oonap0oo/Python-and-Turtle/README.md

 This script draws a Sierpinsky triangle recursively using turtle.
 * [phyllotaxis2.py](https://github.com/oonap0oo/Python-and-Turtle#phyllotaxis2py)
 This script produces images generated using the Vogel formula coming from the field of Phyllotaxis.
 It shows combinations of symbols and color sets.
+* [orbits.py](https://github.com/oonap0oo/orbitspy) This code calculates and draws some trajectories of objects around the earth.
+The orbits are calculated from the acceleration based on Newton's law of universal gravitation
+* [polygon2.py](https://github.com/oonap0oo/polygon2py) This code displays an animated image consisting of sets of polygons.
+The number of polygons as well as their number of corner points are increased and descreased.

 ## [recursive_tree_turtle_random2.py](recursive_tree_turtle_random2.py)